vasanthv/unsocket/README.md

 const events = new EventSource("https://pinggy.com/test-channel");
 ```

 Here `test-channel` is the channel name.
-A channel name should be lower cased alphanumeric characters upto 40 characters long.
+A channel name should be lowercase alphanumeric characters up to 40 characters long.

 ### Listening to events